larrycameron80/visit/src/doc/cli_manual/functions.rst

 name : string
     The name of the query to execute.

-dict : AMBIGUOUS
+dict : dictionary
     An optional dictionary containing additional query arguments. namedarg1, namedarg2,...
     An optional list of named arguments supplying additional query parameters.

-return type : AMBIGUOUS
+return type : see SetQueryOutputToXXX() functions
     The Query function returns either a String (default), Value(s), or Object.
     The return type can be customized via calls to SetQueryOutputToXXX(), where 'XXX' is 'String', 'Value', or 'Object'.
 For more information on these